 A community shop is a shop that is owned and run by a community for the benefit of the community.
-There are nearly 300 community shops in the UK, and they are opening at the rate of one every 3 weeks.How can I become a member?
+There are over 350 community shops in the UK.How can I become a member?

-Yes, the fund raising will be via our charity which means your gifts will quality for Gift Aid.
+Yes, If you donate money, rather then participate in the share offer then yes, the money will be donated to our charity and your gifts will quality for Gift Aid.
 You can download a donation form here.